phpfunk/alfred-spotify-controls/README.md

 To install Spotify Controls in Alfred double click on `Spotify.alfredworkflow` or drag the workflow to the workflow window in Alfred.

 ## Using automatic updates
 The auto-updater is baked just for this extension.
 It will ping Github and get the last 5 releases of this extension.
-You can easily press `Enter` to install a new version or downgrade to an older version.
+You can easily press `Enter` to install a new version, or downgrade to an older version.
 If you would like to view the release first, simply `Control + Enter` to be taken directly to the release page on Github.
+You can also use `Option + Enter` to read the release notes for the release.
 Yep that's it.
 No more downloading squat from here.

-### Get the 5 latest versions
+### Get the 5 latest releases
 ```
 spot update

+Enter           = Install release
+Control + Enter = View codebase of release
+Option + Enter  = Read the release notes for the release
 ```

 ## Hotkeys